acsone/wms/odoo/local-src/delivery_rounds/README.rst

 Each day, you must make your delivery plan listing all delivery rounds.
 In order to perform this, you must create template of delivery rounds and instanciate them through the wizard "Generate delivery plan".
-You can manage tags on delivery rounds templates to maintain multiple list of templates and select the one you want to instanciate.
+You can manage version of delivery rounds templates to maintain multiple list of templates and select the one you want to instanciate.

 A delivery round template contains an ordered list of itineraries.
 An itinerary